 Look less serious and more cheerful.
 Sustain a relaxed manner, maintain eye contact and restrict the use of gestures.
 Do not sit until invited.
 Sit forward and do not slouch or lay back in the chair during the interview.
 Keep your hands still and avoid fidgeting.

 Talk clearly, slowly and with simple sentence structures, effectively demonstrating your knowledge of the industry and/or the company.
 Do not interrupt the interviewer and criticize former employers.
 The company interviewer wants to know the applicant, not only at a work level but also at a personal level.

 Listen carefully to the questions and answer them directly and in an organized manner avoiding yes and no answers.
-When listening to an Argentinean talking in foreign language, it is very important to nod showing that you are listen and understand the speaker.
+When listening to an Argentinean talking in a foreign language, it is very important to nod showing that you are listening and understand the speaker.

 Prepare for all kinds of questions about your motivation, which is the most sought-after quality, your skills and weaknesses, and what you can contribute to the company.
 Questions can range from work to hobbies, including education, professional goals and personal interests.

 An interviewer may ask you to respond to hypothetical questions and to very direct ones – like for example, “Why do you want to work for us?”.
 Answer them as fully as you can, avoiding yes and no answers.

 The Brazilian job interviewers often ask about your past successes and mistakes on the job.
 It is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.